iamaIpharius/Military-Rework/README.md

 - A lot of new Strategic Regions!

 ![Battle system](https://i.imgur.com/kB24pfv.jpg)

 Brand New 5-Step Battle system!
 Order-YourUnit-EnemyUnit-Terrain-Cube!
 YES **_CUBE_** IS BACK!

 What's going one here?
 Lets find out!
 There are 6 orders, every order adds buff or debuff to army, using unit type.

 For example, Raid order adds army buff, if Cavalry is the main unit of your army(More then 40% of your army is Cavalry type).

-Then we have scissors-paper-rock kinda game, means Cavalry beats Artillery beats Infantry beats Cavalry.
+Then we have rock-paper-scissors kinda game, means Cavalry beats Artillery beats Infantry beats Cavalry.

 ![Bonus](https://i.imgur.com/0Y0afUq.png)

 So, if your mostly Cavalry army fights Infantry army, you will get debuff for unit counter.
 All of this are calculated, when battle starts and added to Commander as Modifier.

 ![Dice](https://i.imgur.com/I4YFciz.png)

 Then, insted of stupid Battle Conditions we have Cube-Terrain!
 Ebery Terrain provides dbuff for attacker from 0 to -25%, and Cube add from -30% to 30% to Attack or Defence for sides.
 That is it!

 ![Future](https://i.imgur.com/WgHT9Jk.jpg)

 - Naval rework